pizzajsdev/yolodb/README.md

 ### Advantages

+- **Quick data access**: Compared to SQL-based engines, you can easily check the data by opening the JSON files.
 - **Simple but Powerful**: Basic CRUD operations with a simple and familiar API
 - **No Configuration**: Works out of the box
 - **Type Safety**: Full TypeScript support